electric-sql/electric/website/docs/guides/troubleshooting.md

 ### WAL growth &mdash; why is my Postgres database storage filling up?

-Electric creates a logical replication publication in your Postgres database and adds tables dynamically (as you request shapes) to this publication.
+Electric creates a durable replication slot in Postgres to prevent data loss during downtime.
+This means that Postgres WAL will grow while Electric is not consuming the publication.

-If you don't consume this publication, the WAL can fill up and your Postgres database can run out of storage space.
-A common way for this to happen is that you create an Electric publication and then stop running Electric.
+##### Solution &mdash; Remove replication slot after Electric is gone

-##### Solution &mdash; run Electric
+If you're stopping Electric for the weekend, we recommend removing the ```electric_slot_default``` replication slot to prevent unbounded WAL growth.
+When Electric restarts, if it doesn't find the replication slot at resume point, it will recreate the replication slot and drop all shape logs.

-The simplest way to avoid this is to make sure you're running the Electric sync service against Postgres.
-This will consume the publication and allow the WAL to be released.
+You can also control the size of the WAL with [```wal_keep_size```](https://www.postgresql.org/docs/current/runtime-config-replication.html#GUC-WAL-KEEP-SIZE).
+On restart, Electric will detect if the WAL is past the resume point too.